Supporting Policymakers to Interpret, Generate, and Use Evidence

 Colombian Institute for Family Welfare (ICBF)

-IPA is partnering with the Colombian Institute for Family Welfare (ICBF) to support the implementation of Tejiendo Caminos, a program designed to improve a range of outcomes for migrant and refugee families.
-Tejiendo Caminos aims to strengthen psychosocial well-being, foster social cohesion with host communities, and promote adequate physical care and nutrition practices throughout the migratory journey.
+IPA is supporting the Colombian Institute for Family Welfare (ICBF) in the implementation of Tejiendo Caminos sin Fronteras, a program designed to improve a range of outcomes for migrant, returnee, and refugee families.
+Tejiendo Caminos sin Fronteras aims to strengthen psychosocial well-being, foster social cohesion with host communities to prevent xenophobia and other forms of violence, and promote adequate physical care and nutrition practices throughout families’ migratory journeys.

-IPA is providing evidence-based technical assistance to strengthen early implementation of the program.
+ICBF has partnered with IPA through an Embedded Evidence Lab that has supported the design and implementation of four innovative early childhood development programs, while also transforming how ICBF designs programs and monitors their effectiveness nationwide.
+In Tejiendo Caminos sin Fronteras, IPA is providing evidence-based technical assistance to support early implementation of the program.
 IPA is equipping ICBF to strengthen monitoring tools, clarify how indicators can be defined and operationalized, and to ensure data collection processes are feasible, consistent, and aligned with program objectives.

 Mayor’s Office of Bogotá